BeataWalo/CP-Final_project/README.md

 class Cinema with needed functions, class Main, where all functions can be run and 3 Exception classes.
 The application also uses 3 text files:
 * "Customers.txt" with customers' data,
-* "Movies.txt" with titles and genres of the movies
+* "Movies.txt" with titles and genres of the movies,
-* "Showings.txt" with list of current showings
+* "Showings.txt" with list of current showings.